manishmore/docker-compose-mediawiki/README.md

 4) Put all containers into a new network.

-$ sudo docker network connect mediawiki mediawiki
+$ docker network connect mediawiki mediawiki

-$ sudo docker network connect mediawiki mediawiki-mysql
+$ docker network connect mediawiki mediawiki-mysql

-# Configure
+## Configure

 1) Access your wiki at http://<host>:8082